GurpreetSDeol/Public-Health-and-Air-Quality-Impact-Analysis-via-ETL-Data-Pipeline/README.md

 The goal of this project is to analyse and monitor weather and air pollution data for major global cities using a time series approach.
 This pipeline extracts real-time data from public APIs, stores it in a PostgreSQL database, and performs exploratory and time series analysis.
 The project focuses on identifying correlations between weather conditions and pollution levels, as well as forecasting future pollution trends.

 # Data Sources

-OpenWeather API: Provides real-time weather and air pollution data.
+__OpenWeather API__: Provides real-time weather and air pollution data.

-API Ninjas: Used to gather population, latitude, and longitude data for city selection.
+__API Ninjas__: Used to gather population, latitude, and longitude data for city selection.

 # Project Structure and Contents